How does the planning system in the UK help to create a healthy, sustainable community?

 Surveys Question | Response |

-Does sustainable development contribute towards creation of sustainable communities | |
+Does sustainable development contribute towards the creation of sustainable communities? | |

-Can the government sufficiently promoted the creation and design of sustainable communities | |
+Can the government sufficiently promote the creation and design of sustainable communities? | |

-Does NPPF and other planning systems have significantly contributed towards the creation of sustainable communities | |
+Have NPPF and other planning systems significantly contributed to creating sustainable communities? | |

-Does environmental design plays a significant role in the creation of sustainable communities | |
+Does environmental design play a significant role in the creation of sustainable communities? | |

-Have communities gained sufficient awareness about the design and creation of sustainable communities | |
+Have communities gained sufficient awareness about the design and creation of sustainable communities? | |

-Is it important for architectural designers to follow all the polices in creating sustainable communities | |
+Is it important for architectural designers to follow all the policies in creating sustainable communities? | |

-Are there sufficient planning systems that assist with creating and designing sustainable communities |
+Are there sufficient planning systems that assist with creating and designing sustainable communities? |

 Sustainability Survey Questions